Biden is putting personal touch on Asia-Pacific diplomacy in his final months in office

 Biden put a personal touch on the engagement — potentially the last of the group before he leaves office on Jan.
 20 — by opening his home in Wilmington, Delaware, to each of the leaders and hosting a joint meeting and formal dinner at the high school he attended more than 60 years ago.

-Australian Prime Minister Anthony Albanese, Indian Prime Minister Narendra Modi and Japanese Prime Minister Fumio Kishida all descended on the sleepy city of Wilmington for the meetings before their appearances at the United Nations General Assembly in New York next week.
+Australian Prime Minister Anthony Albanese, Indian Prime Minister Narendra Modi and Japanese Prime Minister Fumio Kishida came for the meetings before their appearances at the U.N.
+Nations General Assembly in New York next week.

-“He wanted to have a private moment with them, to continue to grow those relationships,” White House press secretary Karine Jean-Pierre said.
-“That’s what this is about.”
+“You guys have heard the president say many times that all politics is personal, all diplomacy is personal,” White House national security adviser Jake Sullivan told reporters as meetings were set to get underway.
+“And developing personal relationships has been core to his approach to foreign policy as president.
+So opening his home to the leaders of India, Japan and Australia is a way of him showing, not just saying, but these leaders matter to him.”

-On Friday afternoon, Biden welcomed Albanese to his expansive home set on a pond in a wooded area several miles west of downtown.
-On Saturday, he was to host Kishida and Modi there as well, before convening all the leaders for consultations at Archmere Academy in nearby Claymont.
+On Friday afternoon, Biden welcomed Albanese to his home on a pond in a wooded area several miles west of downtown.
+On Saturday, he was hosting Kishida and Modi there before convening all the leaders for consultations at Archmere Academy in nearby Claymont.

+Sullivan described the vibe of the meeting with Albanese as “two guys — one at the other guy’s home — talking in broad strokes about where they see the state of the world.”
+He said Biden and Albanese also swapped stories about their political careers.

-News reporters and photographers were prohibited from covering Biden’s individual meetings with the leaders, and Biden would not be holding a press conference, Jean-Pierre said.
+Reporters and photographers were prohibited from covering Biden’s individual meetings with the leaders, and Biden does not plan to do a news conference — a question-and-answer appearance that is typical at such international summits.

 As part of the summit, the leaders were set to announce new initiatives to bolster maritime security in the region — with enhanced coast guard collaboration through the Pacific and Indian oceans — and improve cooperation on humanitarian response missions.
 The measures are meant to serve as a counterweight to an increasingly assertive China.

-The White House said the leaders would also roll out an announcement related to Biden’s Cancer Moonshot Initiative, a long-running passion project of the president and his wife aimed at reducing cancer deaths.
-The Bidens’ son Beau died in 2015 at the age 46 of brain cancer.
+The White House said the leaders would also roll out an announcement related to Biden’s Cancer Moonshot Initiative, a long-running passion project of the president and his wife, Jill Biden, aimed at reducing cancer deaths.
+The Bidens’ son Beau died in 2015 at the age of 46 of brain cancer.

+White House officials said the leaders will unveil details about a new collaboration aimed at reducing cervical cancer in the Indo-Pacific.

 As Biden’s time in office draws down, the White House also was celebrating the bipartisan, bicameral formation of a “Quad Caucus” in Congress meant to ensure the longevity of the partnership regardless of the outcome of the November election.